sunilgovindankutty/kiro-cli-jenkins-build-triage/README.md

 - **Add more trusted tools** (e.g., `--trust-tools=read,grep,write,shell`) to let Kiro run tests after fixing — note: `shell` is blocked in `--no-interactive` mode by default
 - **Swap the sample app** for any project with tests — the Kiro triage stage is app-agnostic

-## Cost

-Kiro CLI charges per use.
-Typical build triage costs ~$0.03-0.16 depending on the complexity of the failure and number of files read.

 ## License